 Either way, it’s critical for you to know who your parents have worked with to create their estate plan, and how and why they made the choices they did.
 If you aren’t in the know, now is the time to find out.

 If you and your parents are already discussing these matters, but have not yet included you, you can ask them to schedule a family meeting with their existing attorney.
 On your parents’ request, that attorney should look forward to walking you through your parents’ planning, the choices they made, and how you will be impacted in the event of their incapacity or death.

 You want to develop a relationship with their estate planning attorney now.
 This advisor can be one of the most important supporters of you and your parents during your time of need.
 It’s a relationship you will want to establish before you need it, so you won’t be scrambling during a time of crisis.

 If you need support to have these conversations with your parents, let us know.
 We can help.
-This article is a service of Brian Musell, Personal Family Lawyer®.
+This article is a service of Brian Musell.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
-That’s why we offer a Peace of Mind Planning Session, during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
-You can begin by calling our office today to schedule a Peace of Mind Planning Session and mention this article to find out how to get this $750 session at no charge.
+That’s why we offer a Strategy Session, during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
+You can begin by calling our office today to schedule a Strategy Session and mention this article to find out how to get this $500 session at no charge.